forrestkirby/herzogdupont-joomla/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 The Timeline element is based on the Grid element, Copyright (C) 2016–2021 YOOtheme GmbH.
 The Flipcard element is based on the Panel element, Copyright (C) 2016–2021 YOOtheme GmbH.
-The Slideshow element is based on the Grid and Slideshow elements, Copyright (C) 2016–2021 YOOtheme GmbH.
+The Slideshow Grid element is based on the Grid and Slideshow elements, Copyright (C) 2016–2021 YOOtheme GmbH.

 ## Description